 An estimated 400,000 rabbits are also used for this kind of testing each year globally.

 Horseshoe crabs aren’t the only animals who suffer in these tests.
 When companies don’t use horseshoe crabs, rabbits may take their place as test subjects.
-Researchers restrain rabbits by the neck and inject them with drugs or extracts from medical devices.
+Researchers restrain rabbits and inject them with drugs or extracts from medical devices.
 While they’re tied down, their temperature is taken rectally—for hours at a time—to monitor whether or not they develop a fever.

 None of these rabbits goes on to live free or be cared for by a loving family—they are typically killed or used again in other experiments.